 Weight is the enemy of any airplane.
 If you want to know if a part is too heavy, here is the rule of thumb; (Burt Rutan) “If you

 throw it up in the air and it comes back down….
-It’s too heavy!”
-With that being said, this was the reason my partner and I searched long and hard for a more powerful engine
+Its too heavy!”
+With that being said, this was the reason my partner and I searched long and hard for a more powerful engine than a

-than a four but one without a weight penalty; believe me, hard to do!
+four but one without a weight penalty; believe me, hard to do!
 I know of people who installed the Subaru 6 cylinder and it was not a successful marriage because of its weight.
-I
+I know of

 My intention was to turbocharged the engine after the warranty period expired.
 Without a harmful weight penalty nothing can come even